Rumidom/micropython_fontlib/README.md

 see the examples folder for a exemple on how to use it with a Nokia 5110 LCD Display

 # How create new fonts
-Most image editors should be able to save files to 1bit bmp, I recommend [paint.net](https://www.getpaint.net/), draw it in black and white and with 1 pixel padding around the letters, the file name should incluse the character size, like the fonts in the fonts folder. on paint.net if you "save as" and choose bmp it will prompt you with "saving configuration" choose the 1bit option.
+Most image editors should be able to save files to 1bit bmp, I recommend [paint.net](https://www.getpaint.net/), draw 1 pixel padding around each letters, the file name should include the character size, like the fonts in the fonts folder. on paint.net if you "save as" and choose bmp it will prompt you with "saving configuration" choose the 1bit option.

 # TODO
 - [x] Load fonts directly from 1bit bitmaps